Ellypham92/Ellypham92/README.md

+# 👋 Welcome to my Github!
+My name is Elly.

 - 👋 Hi, I’m @Ellypham
 - 🌱 I am pursuing a Master of Science in Data Analytics degree at University of Houston-Downtown
 - 👀 I love data